Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-jbac/README.md

 #### Risk B - Basis Risk
 Lower risk-free rates would decrease the return on funds set aside as reserves, requiring more funding to meet future costs.
 High than expected inflation rates would increase the Ꝕ cost of future yearly expenses.
 Higher than-expected population growth in Storslysia will increase future yearly claim counts and hence the costs of the program.
 To mitigate this risk, Storslysia must fund and maintain yearly reserves to a 99% Value-at-Risk level of 28.9 billion as outlined in section 3.3.
 #### Risk C - Climate Risk
 Climate change may have a stronger link to natural peril frequency or severity than which is assumed by the model, increasing claim counts beyond expectations.
+This is mitigated by adjusting the sensitivity of the link between climate change and natural peril distributions within the model to best match experience as it develops.
 #### Risk D - Geographic Risk
 Incentives to voluntarily relocate may concentrate Storslysia’s population within attractive low-risk regions.
 This will expose a greater number of lives to perils within these regions, increasing loss burdens to Storslysia (Smolka & Hollnack, 2008).